MayurDange15/simple-remd/README.md

 Contributions are welcome.
 Please open an issue on GitHub to discuss, or make a pull request.

+## Maintaining

+The notebook is built into a binder automatically by GitLab CI via the `.gitlab-ci.yml` file.
+It does so using an image built automatically in GitLab CI specified by the https://gitlab.com/gromacs/online-tutorials/binder-builder repository.

 ## License

 See the LICENSE file.